somespecialone/aiosteampy/README.md

 ## What can I do with this

-- Operate with steam trade offers for any manner.
+- Operate with steam trade offers.
 - Sell, buy items on market.
 Place, cancel orders.
 - Login trough steam to 3rd party sites.
 - Fetch data from market.
 - Manipulate many accounts with proxies for each session.
-- Store and load cookies to stay logged in.
+- Get and load cookies to stay logged in (session persistence).
 - Convert market prices into different currencies.

 ## What I can't do

-- Chat (at least for now).
+- Chat.
 - Get apps, packages.
 - All, that need connection to CM.
 - Interact with game servers (inspect CS2 (ex.
 CSGO) items, ...).